Best Ways to Transfer Money to the United States

 Now that you know how to transfer money to the United States, you can compare your options.
 We understand, this isn't easy.
 Every bank and money transfer company offer different foreign exchange rates and transfer fees depending on how much you want to send.

-That's why our table below compares the total cost of the transfer, based on the amount you want to send.
+That's why our table compares the total cost of the transfer, based on the amount you want to send.
+So you can save time and money.

 What are the costs to transfer money to the United States?

-There are 3 types of costs in a money transfer to the US:
+There are 3 types of costs in a money transfer to the United States:

 - Exchange rates - The better the exchange rate, the more money you get in US dollars.
 Money transfer services that offer better rates will usually charge you a separate transfer fee.